wangleihitcs/CaptionMetrics/README.md

 * [https://github.com/tylin/coco-caption](https://github.com/tylin/coco-caption)

 ## e.g
-there is some trouble on meteor on python3
+There is some trouble on meteor on python3, on python2 is right.
+There are some wrong in cider, I will adjust one day!